-Last updated: 14 September
+Last updated: 23 November

-It is advisable to walk or cycle for your health and wellbeing.
+It’s advisable to walk or cycle for your health and wellbeing.
 If you’re not self-isolating, we recommend walking or cycling for journeys and exercise.

 Guidance for people walking, cycling and wheeling during Covid-19 has been developed by Transport Scotland, Public Health Scotland, the Mobility and Access Committee for Scotland and active travel organisations.